Martins Industries Offers Improved Tire Rider Tuff Cart

 Weight tests: 201,600 back and forth cycles with a load of 250 kg/550 lb.

 “Our painstaking, tireless work has paid off.
 The test results have exceeded our expectations.
 We are very pleased to offer our customers the ideal version of what a tire cart should be,” says Ian Fournel from quality control and technical services.

 The gas cylinder tire cart has been on the market for 20 years.
 It can move up to eight tires at a time.
-It was one of the first products sold by Martin Industries.
+It was one of the first Articles sold by Martin Industries.

 Two years ago, the manufacturer modified the colours to orange and black to make it easily identifiable.